 LPL is proud to bring you Season One of the Dota 2 High School League for 2019!

 High School League is an opportunity for secondary school students to compete in a competitive esports environment working together as a team and representing their school in a game they love, while competing for prizes and the title of the best esports school in the region!
-Featured matches will be broadcast every week on SKY Sport and Twitch throughout the 16 week series.
+Featured matches will be broadcast on SKY Sport and Twitch throughout the series.

 Teams must be made up of only students from the same school and they must have a supervising teacher in order to participate.
 Teams will also compete to the standards held by HSL – which promote teamwork, sportsmanship and respect.